dbdimitrov/BingleSeq/README.md

 # BingleSeq
-BingleSeq - A user-friendly R package for Bulk and Single-cell RNA-Seq data analyses
+BingleSeq - a user-friendly R package for Bulk and Single-cell RNA-Seq data analyses

 ## About